 Bowls are good and cones are great but we’ve got something even better!
 Now introducing our fresh hand packed pints!!
 If you see a flavor you like, why not take it home?!
 Not all of our summer flavors are offered in stores so this is a great way for you to stock up on whatever your heart desires😍😍 Featured here is one of our personal favorites not offered in stores: OATMEAL COOKIE CHIP!!🤤

-The Lopez Island Ice Cream is delicious and a local favorite.
-Lopez Island is a part of the San Juan Islands and is where the ice cream started, however they have a location on the mainland as well.
-They have a truck that sells lopez that is normally parked outside of Anthony’s Restaurant in the Fidalgo Bay Harbor just outside downtown Anacortes.
-Their servings are generous and prices reasonable for great homemade ice cream.
-The creamery is headquarters and is not a store.
+The Lopez Island Ice Cream is a delicious and local favorite.
+Lopez Island is a part of the San Juan Islands and is where the ice cream started, however, they have a location on the mainland as well.
+They have a truck that sells their ice cream normally parked outside of Anthony’s Restaurant in Fidalgo Bay Harbor, just outside downtown Anacortes.
+Their servings are generous and the prices are reasonable for great homemade ice cream.
+The creamery is a headquarters and is not a store.
 You can ask around and find where the ice cream truck is currently parked.
 Check out their site and flavors here.

 Open 9am-4pm daily, closed Saturdays and Sundays